 ENTREPRENEURSHIP AND SMALL BUSINESS MANAGEMENT - 1 CREDIT - 11, 12 - In this course, you will learn what it takes to own and operate your own business or mange a business for the owners.
 You will learn everything from how to create the business, put the ideas onto paper, and then make your proposal to the investors.

-INTRODUCTION TO COMPUTER APPLICATIONS - 1 CREDIT - 9, 10, 11, 12 - This is a one semester course designed to improve keyboarding skills through an in-depth utilization of Microsoft Word.
-Instead of creating a plain report, you can learn all features of Word and what this program can do to help you enhance your documents.
+INTRODUCTION TO COMPUTER APPLICATIONS - 1 CREDIT - 9, 10, 11, 12 - This is a one semester course that is designed to improve keyboarding skills through an in-depth utilization of Microsoft Word.
+Instead of creating a plain report, you can learn all the features of Word and what this program can do to help you enhance your documents.
 The course will focus on keyboarding techniques, Microsoft Word and Microsoft Excel.
 At the end of the course, students will be allowed to test for Microsoft Certification as a Word Specialist.
 Microsoft Certification is a globally recognized business certification.

-LEAD - 1 CREDIT - 11, 12 - LEAD's project-based experiences engage individual and teams of students in a partnership with the workforce in solving real world problems and contributing to the betterment of our local and global community.
+LEAD - 1 CREDIT - 11, 12 - LEAD's project-based experiences engage individuals and teams of students in a partnership with the workforce in solving real world problems and contributing to the betterment of our local and global community.
 Experiences include critical thinking, complex communication, creativity, collaboration, flexibility and adaptability, productivity and accountability.
 The student's learning will occur at the school and at the work site of the partnership organization.
 Student learning and performance will focus on 21st Century Employability Skills from the Iowa Core.
 Authentic problems will lead to project ideas and students' passions will be matched to projects.